Invasion! (Arrowverse): Visual effects

 The crossover's visual effects were by Encore Post and Zoic Studios.
 The Dominators were created with "cutting-edge prosthetics and computer effects ... to achieve a feature film-quality look which is faithful to Invasion! artist Todd McFarlane's interpretation of the characters."
 Although they originally wore the green robes of the comics, Guggenheim said that when it was decided to create the species in CGI, the robes "made animating them prohibitively impossible".

 The S.T.A.R.
 Labs facility where the heroes initially meet was made to look like the Hall of Justice in the Super Friends animated series.
 Stock footage of the building in Cincinnati that was used as the basis for the Hall of Justice, Union Terminal, was altered by Encore for the crossover.

 Colin Donnell and Colton Haynes appear as holograms, reprising their roles as Tommy Merlyn and Roy Harper, at the end of the Arrow episode.
 They appeared as holograms (not physically) due to other commitments which prevented their being re-shot.
 Guggenheim said that Zoic Studios had to rotoscope them from older episodes noting "It was hard, obviously because they had to work with preexisting footage.
 Yes, they had [many] episodes to choose from, but it was a lot harder than that makes it sound."

 Marketing

-Despite "Invasion!" only occurring on three of the four CW series, the event, marketed as "Heroes v Aliens", was called a "four-night crossover event" beginning with the Supergirl episode.
-In Canada, where The Flash, Arrow and Legends air on CTV Television Network, the crossover was marketed as a three-night event entitled "Heroes United".
+Despite "Invasion!" being the title of only three of the four The CW series airing at that time, the event, marketed as "Heroes v Aliens", was called a "four-night crossover event", as it begins with the final scene of the Supergirl episode.
+In Canada, where The Flash, Arrow and Legends aired on CTV Television Network, while Supergirl aired on Showcase, the single scene on Supergirl was not mentioned, and the crossover was marketed as a three-night event entitled "Heroes United".
 A faux classified U.S. government video was released, set about 70 years in the past, detailing the Dominators' first attempt to conquer Earth.
 The crossover's trailer was released on November 23, 2016.